zzoliman/covid-vaccine-misinfo-MIC/README.md

 ## Data

-Each data split is in a .tsv file with the following header format:
+The annotated data is in a .csv file with the following header:

 | posturl      | Ql | Q2 | Q3 | Q4a | Q4b | Q4c | Q4d | Q4e | Q4f | Q4g | Q4h |
 | ------------- | ------------- | ---------------- | ------------- | ------ | ---------- | ---------- | ---- | ------ | ---- | ---- | ---- |